lundmar/riscv-gd32vf103-demo/README.md

 The overall goal of this demo is to minimize the use of assembly language in favor of C and use as little as possible of it to get things moving.
-Also, no details are abstracted away and linked to some silly IDE.
+Also, no details are abstracted away or tied to some silly IDE.

 The code is open source under the modified BSD license  - happy hacking!